 This year was challenging and productive at the same time.
 In Dashly, we’ve written over 100 articles.
 Some of them became very popular, so we decided to collect them all in a digest.
 I know you want to read them all, but there is a lot of time needed.

-Chatbots may relieve your support and marketing teams already now.
+Chatbot platform may relieve your support and marketing teams already now.
 They send messages to users, communicate with them, lead to a purchase, and provide customer assistance.
 Chatbots may relieve your support and marketing already now.
-These automated assistants will save time which your team can spend on more complicated tasks.
+These automated assistants will save time, which your team can spend on more complicated tasks.

-In case you still have a dim view on who is a product marketer, help is on the way.
+In case you still have a dim view of who is a product marketer, help is on the way.
 Read our article with an ultimate description of what a PM’s job includes.

 Growth hacking is a data-driven methodology that uses traditional marketing techniques for testing new hypotheses of product growth.
 As you’re here, I guess you already know this.
 No?
-Time to fix that! 🤓 Especially for you, we’ve prepared two articles on what growth hacking is and why this worth your attention.
+Time to fix that!?
+Especially for you, we’ve prepared two articles on what growth hacking is and why this is worth your attention.